JeremyPansier/JavaEE_website/README.md

 ### Starting the server

-Go to the bin folder of wildfly and run.<br/>
+Go to the bin folder of wildfly and run:

 For Linux     | For Windows    | For a remote Linux server
 ------------- | -------------- | ---
 standalone.sh | standalone.bat | standalone.sh -b 0.0.0.0